PUT AN END TO THIS HORROR

-With your support, we can get the message across to the company.
+Please, do your bit by signing the petition and sharing the video.
+With your support, we can make sure the message reaches the company.

 WHAT WE FOUND

-Calves are kept on short chains, which undermines their well-being and health.
-This practice is prohibited in all European Union countries (3).
+Female calves can be kept in tiny cages for up to three months, basically immobilized, which harms their well-being and health.
+This practice is already prohibited in all European Union countries².

-Tying them with short ropes makes it impossible for them to walk freely, interact with other individuals, and protect themselves from extreme weather conditions such as heavy rain, heat, and cold (5,6).
-This can also cause frustration and stress (7,8).
+Keeping these animals in cages or tying them with short ropes (as it is often done to males until they are taken for slaughter) prevents them from walking freely, from interacting with other individuals, and often from protecting themselves against extreme weather conditions such as rain, heat, and cold⁴ ⁵.
+This can also lead to stress, frustration, and death⁶ ⁷.

-Adult cows are kept in sheds with concrete floors, which often leads to injuries (9) and, in some cases, falls.
-Cows that are no longer able to move are lifted by tractor to be taken to the slaughterhouse.
+Adult cows are typically kept in barns with artificial concrete floors, which can result in injuries¹⁰ and falls.
+Cows that can no longer move are lifted by tractors to be taken to the slaughterhouse.

 A campaign by